cuducos/whiskyton/README.md

 Get your [virtualenv](https://pypi.python.org/pypi/virtualenv) and [PostgreSQL](http://postgresql.org/) running.

-Check if the access data (user, password and database) to your PostgreSQL is correct at `config.py`.
+Check if the access data to your local PostgreSQL server (user, password and database) is correct at `config.py` (first instance of the variable `SQLALCHEMY_DATABASE_URI`; the second instance is set to work under Heroku server).

 Install the following extensions: